 First things first was drawing two lines on the plywood marking the horizontal and vertical center to work from.
 Then I framed the plywood.

 Then I started with the triangle pattern on one side.
 Start with one piece, and then grab another board and mark it’s size with a pencil so you know they’re the same.
-This will save you tons of time and help give you a guide for where to cut and know what angle you need.
+This will help give you a guide for where to cut and know what angle you need.
 I used a scrap piece of wood that was a littler smaller than an inch thick to measure the spacing between each board.

 Once this side was done, I measured each of these pieces against a new board and made pencil marks, so I could easily replicate the same design for the other side.